MajdiSobain/building_ring_ubuntu/README.md

 	./rnote.sh

 (2) You can run it as global command line program(Previous method of running Ring).
 You have to copy ring binary, library and its related extensions libraries to (/usr/bin) and (/usr/lib) using this script

-	../bin/install.sh
+	sudo ./bin/install.sh